 Noah couldn’t believe his ears.
 Could they pull this off?
 Maybe God had planned all of this out and brought them to the beach for a week to make it happen.

 Besides, Noah imagined William’s battles being easy compared to his.
 William had no idea what it was like to pastor a church where the people hated you.
-And to be admired by doctors, the media, the University—how could that be hard to handle?
+And to be admired by doctors, the media, and the University—how could that be hard to handle?
 Of course, he didn’t know a thing about medicine.
 He certainly couldn’t practice it, or he would go to jail.
 But he could sit in his brother’s office, wear a white coat, and feel important.

 “Okay.
 I’m all in,” Noah said.
 “Not for very long, though, or we could get into trouble.
 If we did get caught, we’d call it a joke.
 Nobody needs to know except our family.”

 The brothers continued talking about how they could pull off the hoax.
 As they talked, the plan grew, taking on a life of its own.